laravel/docs/passport.md

     php artisan passport:install

-Alternatively, you may run the `passport:install` command with the `--uuids` option present.
-This flag will instruct Passport that you would like to use UUIDs instead of auto-incrementing integers as the Passport `Client` model's primary key values.
-After running the `passport:install` command with the `--uuids` option, you will be given additional instructions regarding disabling Passport's default migrations:

-    php artisan passport:install --uuids
+> {tip} If you would like to use UUIDs as the primary key value of the Passport `Client` model instead of auto-incrementing integers, please install Passport using [the `uuids` option](#client-uuids).

-After running this command, add the `Laravel\Passport\HasApiTokens` trait to your `App\User` model.
+After running the `passport:install` command, add the `Laravel\Passport\HasApiTokens` trait to your `App\User` model.
 This trait will provide a few helper methods to your model which allow you to inspect the authenticated user's token and scopes:

     <?php